Charlie-Echo/bdms-todo-api/README.md

 ### Noted
-Due to the design of storage, please do not constantly send requests.
-Please delay the sending for 0.5 - 1 second before sending the next request.
+Due to the design of the storage, sending multiple requests at the same time can result in error.
+Delay the sending for 0.5 - 1 second before sending the next request is recommended.